-The project description for ECOHAB Targeted and MERHAB Targeted and all PCM HAB proposals must not exceed 15 pages in 12-point, easily legible font with 1 inch margins.
-ECOHAB Regional-scale and MERHAB Regional-scale proposals must not exceed 20 pages.
-(Note that permission of the Program Manager is required to submit a regional-scale ECOHAB proposal).
+The project description for ECOHAB Targeted and MERHAB Targeted and all PCMHAB proposals must not exceed single-spaced 15 pages in 12-point, easily legible font with 1 inch margins.
+ECOHAB Regional-scale and MERHAB Regional-scale proposals must not exceed 20 single-spaced pages.
+(Note that permission of a HAB Program Manager is required to submit a regional-scale ECOHAB proposal.)
+The Data Sharing Plan can be up to 2 pages single spaced.
 The page limit includes figures, tables, and other visual materials as well as letters of endorsement, but excludes references, a milestone chart, and letters of intent from unfunded collaborators.
-Letters from TAC members for PCM HAB program are not included in the page limit.
+Letters from TAC members confirming willingness to serve on a TAC and how travel to in-person TAC meetings will be funded are not included in the page limit.